 Section 1.
 We, the undersigned, do hereby constitute ourselves a cooperative corporation, under the name of Franklin Community Cooperative Corporation, hereinafter referred to as “the Co-op,” organized under the Massachusetts General Law Chapters 156B and 157.

 Section 2.
 Our purpose is to sell quality food and other goods to members and the general public, and to educate people about good nutrition, quality food, with awareness of its sources and cooperative management.

 Article II Membership

 Section 1.
-Membership is open to Massachusetts residents age 18 or older without prejudice.
+Membership is open to natural people, age 18 or older without prejudice.

 Section 2.
 Membership is established by investment in the Co-op.
 Members invest by purchasing one or more shares of stock The amount of investing required of members may be changed from time to time depending on the capital needs of the Co-op, and is set by a majority vote of the stockholders at a membership meeting.
 Members may invest more than the minimum requirement up to the limit set by Massachusetts law.
 Policies regarding discount structure, working requirements, and payment plans for investment requirements shall be set by the Board of Directors.